Colossians

 Colossians 1:20

-and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.
+and through his Son to reconcile to himself all things, whether on earth or in heaven, making peace through him, through having his Son shed his blood by being executed on a stake.

 The penalty for sin always has been death and all things were tainted by sin.
 To have a right relationship with God (be reconciled) required the payment for sin.
 The Old Testament sacrifices were for individual sins and were only temporary while victory over all sin was accomplished once and for all time by Jesus on the cross.